-"This is really a neat [corporate] structure," said Madison, Wisconsin businessman Terry Kelly, one of the investors that Progressive Media has tried to keep under wraps.
-Another such investor may be Rex Sorensen, a Democratic donor who owns five radio stations on Saipan and Guam, and who is a friend of Pacific broadcast maven Evan Cohen.)
-"Equal Time was formed to buy and hold radio stations," said Kelly.
-"The reason to have these companies separate is that investment in Equal Time can be attractive to different kinds of investors.
-Owning radio stations means you have physical assets and therefore you can get investment groups who have owned broadcast properties before and know what the returns are likely to be," continued Kelly.
+“This is really a neat [corporate] structure,” said Madison, Wisconsin businessman Terry Kelly, one of the investors that Progressive Media tried to keep under wraps.
+Another such investor was Rex Sorensen, a Democratic donor who owned five radio stations on Saipan and Guam, and who was a friend of Pacific broadcast maven Evan Cohen.)
+“Equal Time was formed to buy and hold radio stations,” said Kelly.
+“The reason to have these companies separate is that investment in Equal Time can be attractive to different kinds of investors.
+Owning radio stations means you have physical assets and therefore you can get investment groups who have owned broadcast properties before and know what the returns are likely to be,” continued Kelly.

-Air America Radio's Chief Executive Officer Mark Walsh is more blunt.
-He compares owning or leasing radio stations to controlling valuable beachfront property.
-If the liberal radio network fails or goes bankrupt, notes National Review's Byron York, "the group will still own the stations, which will still be worth a lot of money, and can still be reprogrammed with something more popular."
-Or as Walsh puts it, "If people don't like the way you decorate the house, you can change it."
+Air America Radio’s Chief Executive Officer Mark Walsh was more blunt.
+He compared owning or leasing radio stations to controlling valuable beachfront property.
+If the liberal radio network were to fail or go bankrupt, noted National Review‘s Byron York, “the group will still own the stations, which will still be worth a lot of money, and can still be reprogrammed with something more popular.”
+Or as Walsh put it, “If people don’t like the way you decorate the house, you can change it.”

-That is why Progress Media is divided into two bankruptcy-bulwarked separate entities, the radio network and the holding company for the radio stations.
-Few other radio networks are set up on this capitalist model, the kind that leftists condemn when practiced in other industries.
-Prior to taking the helm at Air America, Mark Walsh was the top Internet advisor to Senator John F. Kerry's campaign.
-Prior to that, he was the first Internet Chief Technology Advisor of the Democratic National Committee, as well as a donor of $250,000 in 2000 to the Democratic Party, making him one of the top 400 political party donors in America.
+That is why Progress Media was divided into two bankruptcy-bulwarked separate entities, the radio network and the holding company for the radio stations.
+Prior to taking the helm at Air America, Mark Walsh was the top Internet advisor to Senator John F. Kerry‘s campaign.
+Prior to that, he was the first Internet Chief Technology Adviser of the Democratic National Committee, as well as a donor of $250,000 in 2000 to the Democratic Party, making him one of the top 400 political party donors in America.
 During his career, Walsh has been a TV newsman in West Virginia and a highly paid executive at Home Box Office, General Electric, America Online, VerticalNet, the New York Times Digital Company, Impulse Radio, and several other enterprises.
-"I am a lifelong Democrat," Walsh told Business Week in 2002.
-"My mother took me to a rally for then-candidate John F. Kennedy in 1960.
+“I am a lifelong Democrat,” Walsh told Business Week in 2002.
+“My mother took me to a rally for then-candidate John F. Kennedy in 1960.
 Hubert Humphrey was a family friend.
-I've just always been a DNA-level Democrat and love the party."
+I’ve just always been a DNA-level Democrat and love the party.”

 From the beginning of Air America, Walsh believed that a sugar coating of comedy would help to sell his political views.
 He decided, therefore, that the network would “nuggetize” news and opinion into entertaining programming.
 As Walsh explained, this process will work “the way that you have a dog, you crush up the vitamin pill into the dog food.”